mshort007/hello-world/README.md

 # hello-world

-This is my new cool github hellow-world repository.
+This is my new cool github hello-world repository.

 CIT230